Jogindernagar

 Jogindernagar, or Jogindar Nagar ([dʒoːˈɡɪnd̪ər nəˈɡər]), is a municipality, and a sub district in Mandi district in the Indian state of Himachal Pradesh.
 Named after Raja Joginder Sen, the hill station is the terminus of the 163 km Kangra Valley narrow-gauge railway.
-Jogindernagar is the third-largest city in the Mandi district.
+Jogindernagar is the third-largest city in the Mandi district and tenth largest urban agglomeration of Himachal Pradesh.
 The only city in Asia with three hydro-electric power stations, its nickname is "The City of Powerhouses".

-Situated in the central Joginder Nagar Valley, this region is known for paragliding and trekking, mountain biking and camping.
+Situated in the central Joginder Nagar Valley, the region is known for paragliding, trekking, mountain biking, camping and angling.
 The valley is known for its Ts: trolley, trout and train.
 In 2015, Jogindernagar was declared the first free Wi-Fi city in Himachal Pradesh.

 Etymology

 Jogindernagar was named after the Mandi king Raja Joginder Sen. Its original name was Sukrahatti.